 Although there are many reporting systems out there, the FICO and VantageScore 3.0 are the best ones to monitor.
-Get a copy of your report from either the bureaus themselves or a free online website or reputable service.
+Get a copy of your report from the bureaus, a free online website or a reputable service.

 Student loans are installment loans you repay over time.
 Just like other installment loans, they can affect your credit score.
-Applying for one results in a hard inquiry, which will cause your score to temporarily drop.
+Applying for one results in a hard inquiry, which will cause your score to drop temporarily.
 However, with on-time payments, you can start building credit with them.

 A credit freeze prevents someone from opening a new credit account in your name.
 It lasts until you ask the credit bureaus to remove it.
 While it’s active, you can still apply for jobs or an apartment rental.
 However, creditors will not be able to see your credit information.